cylc/cylc-admin/dec-workshop-agenda.md

 ## Goals
 By the end of the week we need to understand:
 - How we will work together to develop the new system
-  - in principle we have more effort than ever before and should be able to make great progress
+  - in principle we have a bigger team than ever before, and we should be able to make great progress
 - Who will do what?
 - Where technological or architectural choices have to be made,
   - which way will we go?